donnyt/pricing-engine/tasks/prd-po-pricing-engine.md

     - The latest occupancy
     - The breakeven occupancy percentage
     - A highlight/note if the latest occupancy is above or below the breakeven occupancy percentage (if below, indicate the location is losing money)
+19. The engine must support clearing and reloading Zoho Analytics data for a specific month or a range of months in the SQLite database, both programmatically and via CLI.
+The CLI must provide commands to clear and reload data for a single month or a range, ensuring only the latest data for each period is present.

 ## 5. Non-Goals (Out of Scope)